 What does Mihail mean?

-Mihail \mi-hail\ as a boys' name.
+Mihail /mi-hail/ [2 sylls.] as a boys' name.
 Mihail's name origin is Hebrew, and Mihail means "who is like God?".
-Mihail is a derivative of Michael (Hebrew).
-Biblical: Michael is the archangel who defeats the dragon.
-Not widely used as a birth name for boys.
+Mihail is a version of Michael (Hebrew).
+Mehall is a conventional last name.

 Mihail is a rare given name for males.
 Mihail is a unique surname too for all people.
 (2000 U.S. Census)

 Shown below is an analysis of the usage of Mihail and affiliated names.
 Makai (#712 last year), Michael (#7), Michale, Micheal (#811), Michel, Michele, Mickey, Miguel (#146), Mikael, Mike (#970), Mikel, Mikhail, Mitch, Mitchell (#504), Mychal and Mykel are the prominent varying forms of Mihail (not ranked).
 Forms like Micha are uncommon.
 Usage of these boy names was at its most widespread during 1960-1969 (usage of 0.4001%) and is now much lower (usage 0.1781%, down 55.5%), with versions such as Micheal, Michel, Mike, Mitch and Mitchell becoming somewhat outmoded.
 Makai (#712) and Miguel (#146) are two of the more contemporarily stylish boy names in this list.
 (Top 1000 Baby Names Records, 2014)